-A thousand sailors, hundreds of other servicemembers, dozens of New York State police officers, and many family and friends filled the pews at the Naval Academy’s chapel in Annapolis, Maryland, in memory of Senior Chief Petty Officer Shannon Kent.
-Having her memorial service at the Academy’s chapel was a big deal: She is the first enlisted sailor in U.S. Navy history to be allowed the honor.
-In fact, the last person to have their memorial there was the late Senator John McCain.
+A thousand sailors, hundreds of other service members, dozens of New York state police officers, and many family and friends filled the pews at the Naval Academy’s chapel in Annapolis, Maryland, in memory of Senior Chief Petty Officer Shannon Kent.
+Having her memorial service at the academy’s chapel was a big deal: She is the first enlisted sailor in US Navy history to be allowed the honor.
+In fact, the last person to have their memorial there was the late Sen. John McCain.

 Only a chief may wear the Navy’s khaki uniform.
 For Kent, it was a “sea of khaki” — just what she would have wanted.